 Help!
 There's No Meaning in This!

 I concluded that the basis of Feldenkrais, which is incontrovertible human mechanics, does not include beliefs.
-It is a general system of learning that happens to use human movement as it's vehicle.
-There are many other uses for human learning.
+It is a general system of learning that happens to use human movement as its vehicle.
+Human learning has many paths.
 This is just one.
 What we layer on top of our movement is beliefs, stories, labels, boxes, ideas, and hopes.

 Focus on Sensory Feedback Without Judgment